aurbano/aurbano.eu/_posts/wp/2009-09-08-calculate-age-in-php-from-timestamp.md

   - php
   - remote
   - upload
 ---
-#

-If you ever wanted to calculate someone’s age in PHP from a birth timestamp, you must take into account that the age is more than the number of years, since days and months are also important, so I wrote a simple function that will return the exact age for a given timestamp:
+If you ever wanted to calculate someone\'s age in PHP from a birth timestamp, you must take into account that the age is more than the number of years, since days and months are also important, so I wrote a simple function that will return the exact age for a given timestamp:

     function getAge($birth){
     	$t = time();